 The Water Act 1989 and associated Ministerial Policies:

-- Prescribes water use licences and salinity impact zones; and
+- Prescribes water use licences.

 Basin Salinity Management